Don't be afraid to ask classmates to purchase books

 Creating Assignments

-In addition to extensive reading, all units should
+In addition to reading, all units should

+include significant writing.
 Three to four pages of polished writing per week is fair to ask of

 writing, lesson plans, journals, free writing, etc. It is fair to

-expect work to be typed and well-edited.
+expect work to be well-edited.

 computers, use websites, data projectors, powerpoint, digital story telling projects,